 Nurses are one of the most highly respected professions in the Army.
 Our nurses directly impact America's largest branch of service through care, compassion, state of the art treatment, and an understanding and appreciation for the fact that they are a part of something much bigger than themselves.

-It is HIGHLY recommended that nursing students choose which component to serve in (Active Duty, Army Reserves, Army National Guard) based off of what specialty they would like to perform their nursing duties in.
-While Active Duty has the same specialty fields as the civilian sector for nurses, slots may be limited.
-It is advised then to commission into either the Army Reserves or Army National Guard allowing you to serve part time in the Army and work full time in the desired specialty field of the civilian sector.
+It is HIGHLY recommended that nursing students choose which component to serve in (Regular Army or Army Reserves) based off of what specialty they would like to perform their nursing duties in.
+While the Regular Army (active duty) has the same specialty fields as the civilian sector does, slots may be limited.
+It is advised then to commission into the Army Reserves allowing you to serve part time in the Army and work full time in the desired specialty field of the civilian sector.

-Initially an Active Duty Nurse will start out as a Medical-Surgical Nurse for about 2 years, but after that there is a wide array of opportunities in the specialty fields listed below.
+Initially a Nurse on active duty will start out as a Medical-Surgical Nurse for about 2 years, but after that there is a wide array of opportunities in the specialty fields listed below.

 Army ROTC is flexible when it comes to class schedules and training requirements.
 The first two years of Army ROTC are not very demanding and can easily be taken with the required nursing courses.
 However, the third year of ROTC is designed to be the most intense year and requires the most involvement from the Cadets.
 The junior year is also when clinical time starts so nursing students often flip the Military Science II and III years so all of your attention can be focused on clinicals.

 There are a total of 21 credit hours required for the Military Science (MS) Department.
-Below are the 18 required Military Science credit hours with the remaining 3 credit hours coming from one of the military history courses.
+Below are the 18 required Military Science credit hours with the remaining 3 credit hours coming from the required Military History course.
 Please refer to the "Forms and Documents" page for required course listings by school.

 Summer between MS III and MS II years (this allows for Nurses Summer Training Program (NSTP) the following summer)

 Summer between MS II and MS IV years.
-Offered at ten locations in the continental United States along with Germany and Hawaii.
+Offered at various locations in the continental United States along with Germany, South Korea, and Hawaii.

 Nursing students may compete for an Army Nurse Scholarship (commitment to the Army must be made upon acceptance of the scholarship).
 All Nursing scholarships cover the following benefits:

-*Commitment to the Army ROTC program must be made upon acceptance of the tuition waiver.
-Commitment to the program is only for the semester it was awarded in.
+*Commitment to the Army ROTC program must be made upon acceptance of the tuition waiver, this commitment is only for the semester the tuition waiver was awarded in.

 In 1976, a group of retired Army Nurse Corps (ANC) officers expressed their desire to continue the camaraderie and close ties of the ANC in retired life and to establish a means of communication by, for and about Army Nurses.
 The Retired Army Nurse Corps Association (RANCA) emerged and was incorporated in 1977.
 In 2000, the name was changed to the Army Nurse Corps Association (ANCA) to better reflect the membership composition.